playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 </template>
 ```

-Because we now have access to the component instance, we can access data and call methods similar to how we're able to access data and call a methods from an element reference.
+Because we now have access to the component instance, we can access data and call methods similar to how we're able to access data and call methods from an element reference.

 ```vue
 <!-- Parent.vue -->